woocommerce/wc-smooth-generator/README.md

 You may wish to disable emails if creating a large number of orders as this will trigger emails.
 To block all emails from your site, install a plugin like [Disable Emails](https://wordpress.org/plugins/disable-emails/).

+### Coupons

+Generate coupons based on the number of coupons parameter.
+- `wp wc generate coupons <nr of coupons>`

+Generate coupons with a minimum discount amount.
+- `wp wc generate coupons <nr of coupons> --min=5`

+Generate coupons with a maximum discount amount.
+- `wp wc generate coupons <nr of coupons> --max=50`

 ### Customers

-Generate customers based on the number of customers paramater.
+Generate customers based on the number of customers parameter.
 - `wp wc generate customers <nr of customers>`